-When it comes to storing your fine jewelry items, it's important you use a jewelry box or designated spot to keep everything in.
+When it comes to how to prevent necklaces from tangling, it’s important you use a jewelry box or designated spot to keep everything in.
 This will prevent your jewelry from getting damaged by everyday products in your purse or dresser.
-It can help to hang your necklaces on a hook to ensure the chain doesn't touch, though it's not required.
-You can even use a small dish or tray lying around the house to store your jewelry if you don't feel like investing in a brand new jewelry organizer.
+It can help to hang your necklaces on a hook to ensure the chain doesn’t touch, though it’s not required.
+You can even use a small dish or tray lying around the house to store necklaces and your jewelry if you don’t feel like investing in a brand new jewelry organize or necklace spacer.
 Once you have found the right spot to put your jewelry after a day of dazzling, you can move on to ways to prevent all of your favorite jewelry items from tangling with one another.

 There are plenty of tricks to prevent longer necklace chains from tangling with smaller jewelry pieces.
 Here are some easy tips: